K964/dotfiles/README.md

 Folding
 -------
-zR      Open all folds recursively za      Open folds recursively below cursor zc      Close a fold zo      Open a fold
+zM      Close all folds recursively zR      Open all folds recursively
+Use capital version for recursive behaviour. ex: zA toggles fold recursively za      Toggle folds below the cursor zc      Close a fold zo      Open a fold
+Jumping folds
+zj      Move downwards to the start of the next fold. zk      Move upwards to the start of the next fold.

 Buffers
 -------